IgorDespot/csv-upload-module/dev-manual.md

 To see images: docker images.
 To see containers: docker containers.
 In case u need to stop images/containers use docker stop [image/container name or ID].
+To build an image with Dockerfile: docker build -t csvmodule .

 # Orion Contex Broker
 1. OCB used in our project can be found on https://hub.docker.com/r/fiware/orion/